 The full Board meets on a quarterly basis in March, June, September, and December to review applicants for licensure and consider policy issues.
-During the past year, the Board considered 1,619 applications for various licenses to practice in the state.
-As a result, 1,301 new medical licenses were granted and 277 osteopathic licenses were issued.
-The Board also issued 699 temporary permits to practice in the state and issued 323 residency-training licenses, 29 institutional training licenses, and 3 faculty licenses.
+During the past year, the Board considered 1,651 applications for various licenses to practice in the state.
+As a result, 1,306 new medical licenses were granted and 294 osteopathic licenses were issued.
+The Board also issued 645 temporary permits to practice in the state and issued 310 residency-training licenses, 37 institutional training licenses, and 6 faculty licenses.

 Back in September 2020, the Board went live with its implementation and involvement in the Interstate Medical Licensure Compact (IMLC), which is a legal agreement among participating states that allows physicians to obtain expedited licensure in multiple states.
-Currently, a majority of states throughout the United States, participate in the Compact including most of our neighboring states such as Tennessee, West Virginia, Ohio, Indiana, and soon to be Missouri.
-This expedited licensure process requires that a physician hold a full, unrestricted license in a member state and meet all

-9 qualifying requirements, including current specialty board certification and an FBI fingerprint-based background check.
+Currently, a majority of states throughout the United States, including states such as Florida and Texas, participate in the Compact.
+We are pleased to report that most of our neighboring states such as Tennessee, West Virginia, Ohio, Indiana, and Missouri participate as well.
+This expedited licensure process requires that a physician hold a full, unrestricted license in a member state and meet all 9 qualifying requirements, including current specialty board certification and an FBI fingerprint-based background check.

 Once the application is approved, the physician receives a Letter of Qualification (LOQ) and verified information is sent to the states from whom the physician wishes to receive a license(s).
 Only states who have formally joined the IMLC can participate in this process.
-To date, the Board has issued 915 medical licenses through the IMLC along with issuing 186 letters of qualification for Kentucky physicians wanting to use this service for licensure in other states.
+To date, the Board has issued 1,167 medical licenses through the IMLC along with issuing 498 letters of qualification for Kentucky physicians wanting to use this service for licensure in other states.
 The numbers indicate a dramatic increase in physicians utilizing the IMLC process to obtain licensure in Kentucky.
 It is important to note that each state in the IMLC has two commissioners who represent their state's interests.
 For Kentucky, Heidi M. Koenig, M.D. and Michael S. Rodman, Executive Director, serve in these roles for the Board.
 Mr. Rodman also services as Chairman for the Communications Committee and is a member of the IMLC Executive Committee.

-The Board also licensed 207 new physician assistants, bringing the total number of physician assistants to 1,941.
-In regard to athletic trainers, the Board issued 122 new athletic trainers licenses to practice in Kentucky, bringing the total number of licensed athletic trainers in the state to 919.
-The Board licensed 25 new surgical assistants in the state, with a total of 267.
-Acupuncturists in Kentucky grew by eight new licensed acupuncturists, for a total of 100 licensed in the state.
-Finally, the Board licensed 72 new genetic counselors, which gives Kentucky a 440 licensed in the state.
+The Board also licensed 239 new physician assistants, bringing the total number of physician assistants to 2,086.
+It is important to note that this year saw the passage of HB 361 sponsored by Rep. Mike Cline and signed by Governor Beshear that removed the requirement of an alternate supervising physician.
+In regard to athletic trainers, the Board issued 94 new athletic trainers licenses to practice in Kentucky, bringing the total number of licensed athletic trainers in the state to 711.
+The Board licensed 24 new surgical assistants in the state, with a total of 256.
+Acupuncturists in Kentucky grew by 13 new licensed acupuncturists, for a total of 113 licensed in the state.
+Finally, the Board licensed 60 new genetic counselors, which gives Kentucky a 372 licensed in the state.